 How to get in:

-Of the three lounges here at the San Diego Airport, the Aspire Lounge is probably the easiest to get into.
+Of all the lounges here at the San Diego Airport, the Aspire Lounge is probably the easiest to get into.

 • The most common way is to have a Priority Pass membership.